-Each year, approximately 12,000 women are diagnosed with cervical cancer in the United States.
+It is estimated that more than 13,000 women will be diagnosed with cervical cancer in the United States in 2018.
 In most cases cervical cancer can be prevented through early detection and treatment of abnormal cell changes that occur in the cervix years before cervical cancer develops.
 We now know that these cell changes are caused by human papillomavirus, commonly known as HPV.
-The traditional test for early detection has been the Pap test.
-Now tests for HPV are available that can be used with the Pap test in women starting at 30 years of age and in women of any age when the Pap test alone has found slightly abnormal cell changes.
+HPV infection can also be prevented through vaccination.

 It’s also acceptable to continue screening women with Pap tests alone.
 The most common abnormal Pap result is called ASC-US, or atypical squamous cells of undetermined significance.
 About half of the women with ASC-US have these cell changes because of the presence of HPV, while the other half do not.
 Women with ASC-US Pap tests often have a follow-up HPV test: if the HPV test is negative, you probably will continue with normal, routine screening.
 Usually only women with ASC-US who test positive for HPV need further evaluation.
 HPV testing is helpful at any age for determining which women with ASC-US need follow-up.

 Another option is to have an HPV 16/18 Genotyping test that checks directly for HPV types 16 and 18, which together are responsible for approximately 70% of cervical cancers.
-This test is approved for use (in combination with a Pap test and Cervista HR test) as primary cervical cancer screening with women age 30 and older to determine if HPV 16/18 are present with ASC-US Pap results.
+This test is approved for use as primary cervical cancer screening with women age 30 and older to determine if HPV 16/18 are present with ASC-US Pap results.